Guide to MBA Careers – Business Administration Career Paths

 Consumer Product Marketing Careers

 Certain elements differentiate the traditionally more qualitative, marketing-focused careers in this field from consulting, tech, investment banking, and finance.
-The first is that MBAs seeking jobs in this field appear to be driven by a different set of motivations.
+The first is that MBAs seeking jobs in this field appear to be driven by different motivations.

 TransparentCareer reports that one of the most closely-correlated variables with job satisfaction in CPG roles is their impact.
 CPG careers score above average in the “impact of work” arena.
-The blog post continues, “the ability to create and own projects, products, strategic initiatives, and even entire budgets in these large companies no doubt attracts MBA grads anxious to flex both their analytical and operating skills.”
+Moreover, the blog post continues, “the ability to create and own projects, products, strategic initiatives, and even entire budgets in these large companies undoubtedly attracts MBA grads anxious to flex their analytical and operating skills.”

 Dominance of Women